vinniethecaptain/cse15l-lab-reports/LabReport3.md

 ### grep -i ###
 Using the -i option allows the terminal return all the lines that contains the specified pattern while ignoring lowercases and uppercases.
 (Source: grep --help)

+grep -i is useful for finding strings that have all variations of uppercases and lowercases.
+If you wanted to find obtain all the lines containing `el abuelo`, the terminal would only return lines containing exactly `el abuelo`.
+Using the flag -i can be used to circumvent all the case scenarios to find every single string containing `el abuelo` even if it is all uppercase.

 ```
 $ grep -i "el abuelo" written_2/non-fiction/OUP/Castro/chA.txt